These sweet potato bars made with oats are the perfect healthy snack. Add your favorite mix-ins like dried fruit, nuts or even chocolate chips.

 Chances are whether you’re meal prepping these bars for the week or not, you’re likely not going to eat all 12 servings in a day so storing them becomes a valid question.

 I’ll leave these out on the counter for the first day.
 After that, I put them in an air-tight tupperware container and keep them in the fridge.
+Much like these sweet potato bran muffins, these can also be stored in the freezer for 1-2 months.

 If your house is anything like mine, they won’t last much more than a few days anyway!